benmiller314/dsam2023fall/projects.md

 # Projects

-In addition to shared in-class assignments and weekly [reading responses](#readings-and-responses), everyone in the class will be expected to work on an independent project for several hours a week [outside of class](#mindful-practice-journal), and to update a [public archive](#iteration) of your progress as you go.
+In addition to shared in-class assignments and weekly [reading responses](#readings-and-responses), everyone in the class will be expected to work on an independent project for several hours a week [outside of class](#mindful-practice-journal), and to iteratively update a [public archive](#palimpsest-of-public-iteration) of your progress as you go.
 You will [present your project to the class](#presentations-and-peer-review) three times over the semester for generous, formative review by your professor (me) and each other (writing two letters each).

 These projects can vary as much as your interests do, and should incorporate tools and theories appropriate to the questions each person is asking.
 I'll expect everyone to **[meet with me](office.md) before the end of week 3** (in 2023, that would be by Friday, September 15th) – and ideally before the end of week 2 (September 8th) – so I can help point you in productive directions.